Hoyt Wilhelm: Professional career

-Major league career

-Early years
+New York Giants (1952–1956)

 Though Wilhelm was primarily a starting pitcher in the minor leagues, he had been called up to a Giants team whose strong starting pitchers had led them to a National League (NL) pennant the year before.
 Giants manager Leo Durocher did not think that Wilhelm's knuckleball approach would be effective for more than a few innings at a time.
 He assigned Wilhelm to the team's bullpen.

 Wilhelm made his MLB debut with the Giants on April 18, 1952, at age 29, giving up a hit and two walks while only recording one out.
 On April 23, 1952, in his third game with the New York Giants, Wilhelm batted for the first time in the majors.
 Facing rookie Dick Hoover of the Boston Braves, Wilhelm hit a home run over the short right-field fence at the Polo Grounds.
 Although he went to bat a total of 432 times in his career, he never hit another home run.

 Pitching exclusively in relief, Wilhelm led the NL with a 2.43 ERA in his rookie year.
 He won 15 games and lost three.
 Wilhelm finished fourth in the NL Most Valuable Player Award voting that season, behind rookie reliever Joe Black of the Dodgers.
 Jim Konstanty had won it for the Phillies in 1950, and Ellis Kinder had finished seventh in the AL voting in 1951, so it was a time when relief pitchers were starting to receive appreciation from the sportswriters.
 Wilhelm finished second in the Rookie of the Year Award voting to Joe Black.
 Wilhelm made 69 relief appearances in 1953, his win–loss record decreased to 7–8 and he issued 77 walks against 71 strikeouts.
 Wilhelm was named to the NL All-Star team that year, but he did not play in the game because team manager Charlie Dressen did not think that any of the catchers could handle his knuckleball.
 The Giants renewed Wilhelm's contract in February 1954.